Error bounds for gradient density estimation computed from a finite sample set using the method of stationary phase: Discussion

 \section{Discussion}

 The integrals

 represent the interval measures of the density functions $P^{DTFT}_{\tau}$ and $P$ respectively over an interval $\Nalphat(\ut)$ where the interval length can be made arbitrarily smaller but independent of $N$.
 Theorem~\ref{thm:derivativedensity} states that given the $N$ samples of $\phi(x)=\frac{1}{\sqrt{L}}\exp\left(\frac{iS(x)}{\tau}\right)$ and when $\tau$ is set to its lower bound $\frac{B L}{\pi N}$, both interval measures are almost equal with the difference between them decreasing at the fast rate of $O(1/N)$.
 Recall that the scaled discrete power spectrum $P^{D}_{\tau}(u_k)$ computed at the $N$ scaled frequencies $\{u_k\}_{k=0}^{N-1}$ spaced at increasingly smaller intervals of $\frac{2 \pi \tau}{N \delta} = \frac{2 B}{N}$ are the uniform samples of the discrete time power spectrum $P^{DTFT}_\tau (u)$.
-In Section~\ref{sec:expverification} we show through simulations that even the approximation of the interval measure $I_{\tau}(\ut)$ by its Riemann sum computed using $P^{D}_{\tau}(u_k)$ converges as $O(1/N)$ to the corresponding Riemann sum approximation of $I(\ut)$.
-Though only a conjecture presently, we strongly believe that the experimentally observed $O(1/N)$ convergence of Riemann sums can also be mathematically deduced leading to the conclusion that the discrete power spectrum can potentially serve as the \emph{density estimator} for the derivative of $S$ at large values of $N$.
-Once established, this will prove to be a stronger computational result strengthening our Theorem~\ref{thm:derivativedensity}.
-These are fruitful topics for future research.
+In Section~\ref{sec:expverification} we showed through simulations that the error between the Riemann sum approximation of interval measure $I_{\tau}(\ut)$ computed using $P^{D}_{\tau}(u_k)$ and those of $I(\ut)$ is bounded above by $O(1/N)$ and hence the discrete power spectrum can serve as the \emph{density estimator} for the derivative of $S$ at large values of $N$.
+Extension of this result to higher dimensions is a fruitful topic for future research.